subhransusekhar/data-visualizer/readme.txt

 === Data Visualizer ===
-Contributors: Subhransu Sekhar, Binaya Kumar
+Contributors: Subhransu Sekhar, binaya.topno
 Tags: visualization, maps, chart, data visualization Requires at least: 3.0
-Tested up to: 3.6
+Tested up to: 3.9
-Stable tag: 2.5.9
+Stable tag: 1.1
 License: GPLv2 or later

-Data Visualizer helps to plot data in Maps and Charts
+Explore, Visualize and Share your data with Data Visualizer.
+A simple yet powerful tool for data visualization.

 == Description ==

 Want to visualize data in seconds, Please use this plugin.
-You can visualize data through a simple shortcode e.x [visualize type='map' file='http://localhost/wp-content/uploads/2013/09/datafile1.csv' theme='blue' title='My chart Title'].
+You can visualize data through a simple shortcode on a button click e.x [visualize type='barchart' file='http://localhost/wp-content/uploads/2013/09/datafile1.csv' theme='blue' title='My chart Title' width="900" height="600"].

-Other Supported Types are
+Supported Types are
-1. barchart
+1. grid
-2. piechart
+2. barchart
 3. linechart
-4. radarchart
+4. line with view finder
-5. doughnutchart
+5. donut
-6. polarareachart
+6. piechart
+7. area
+8. area-spline
+9. spline
+10. scatter
+11. map

+== Installation ==

+1. Upload `data-visualizer` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Place `[visualize type="" file="" width="" height=""]` shortcode with in your post to view the visualization.
+For more information please go through the FAQ bellow.

+== Frequently Asked Questions ==

-=== How can I visualize my data? ===
+= How can I visualize my data? =

 To visualize your data you need to have the dataset ready in csv format.
 Upload the csv file using Media option of your wordpress site or blog.
 You need to use shortcode [visualize] in your post or page which makes your chart ready at the page view.
 What are the attributes of the shortcode?